christiskatsouris/ivxPredictive/README.md

 > Standing on the shoulders of giants.
 >
-> $\textit{''If I have been able to see further, it was only because I stood on the shoulders of giants."}$
+> ''_If I have been able to see further, it was only because I stood on the shoulders of giants._"
 > $- \text{Isaac Newton, 1676}$

 #### Aleksandr Lyapunov